davidjb/virtualbox-unity-launcher/README.rst

 #.
 Click ``Lock to Launcher`` in this context menu to keep VirtualBox in your
    Launcher.
 See below about how to update the listing.

-Backwards compatibility is not guaranteed, but will probbaly work just fine.
+Backwards compatibility is not guaranteed, but will probably work just fine.
 If something goes amiss, feel free to fork, fix, and send a pull request.